yangyang0507/vuepress-plugin-lastest-version/README.md

   plugins: [
     "lastest-version",
     {
+      repos: [
+        {
+          keywords: "mybatis-plus-latest-version",
           type: "maven",
           repo: "com.baomidou/mybatis-plus",
-    },
-  ],
+        }
+      ]
+    }
+  ]
 };

 module.exports = {
   plugins: [
     "lastest-version",
     {
+      repos: [
+        {
+          keywords: "vuepress-plugin-latest-version",
           type: "npm",
           repo: "vuepress-plugin-lastest-version",
-    },
-  ],
+        }
+      ]
+    }
+  ]
 };
 ```

-After configuration, the plugin will replace all `lastest-version` character to really lastest version.
+After configuration, the plugin will replace all keywords character to really lastest version.

-So, don't forgot to add `lastest-version` placeholder to your document so that this plugin can change version normally.
+So, don't forgot to add keywords placeholder to your document so that this plugin can change version normally.